awsdocs/amazon-workdocs-administration-guide/doc_source/site-activity.md

 # Site\-wide Activity Feed<a name="site-activity"></a>

 Admins can view and export the activity feed for an entire site\.
 To use this feature, you must first install Amazon WorkDocs Companion\.
-To install Amazon WorkDocs Companion, see [Amazon WorkDocs Client Downloads](https://amazonworkdocs.com/en/clients)\.
+To install Amazon WorkDocs Companion, see [Amazon WorkDocs Resources](https://aws.amazon.com/workdocs/resources/)\.

 **To view and export a site\-wide activity feed**